SincerelyBrittany/careers-personal-brand-building/README.md

 1. Creating an online portfolio/personal site
 2. Social media presence (namely LinkedIn and Twitter)
-3. Consistently building new projects and committing on GitHub
+3. Consistently building new projects
 4. Starting and keeping a consistent blog
 5. Speaking at meetups/events

 Even your email address and business cards say something about your brand.

-More than a refined digital footprint (e.g. completed LinkedIn profile, personal website, GitHub, blog), the goal is to establish yourself as a contributor to the community.
+More than a refined digital footprint (e.g. completed LinkedIn profile, personal website, blog), the goal is to establish yourself as a contributor to the community.
 This means you’re sharing thoughts, ideas, and helping your peers.
 Many of the ways above—especially social media, blogging, and speaking—allow you to contribute to the community.

 ## Myth: You Need to Be an Expert

 Many avoid sharing on social media, blogging, or speaking at events, because they believe they have nothing to add to the conversation.

-*This is not true.* There are many ways you can add value to the developer community, even as a beginner.
-For instance, you can do an experiment, or build an app, and document your results.
+*This is not true.* There are many ways you can add value to your professional community, even as a beginner.
+For instance, you can do an experiment, or build a project, and document your results.
 This way others can learn from your mistakes and realizations.
 Another way you can add value to the community is by curating industry news, events, etc., on your LinkedIn profile, blog, or Twitter.

 These are just two ways you can get involved without being an “expert”.